TutorialsHow To Secure Your Gmail Account

 3. Activate the 2-Step Verification

 The 2-Step Verification is an extra layer of security.
-If hackers get hold of your password, they would not be able to access your account because they would need your 2-Step Verification code to access it.
+If hackers get hold of your password, they will not be able to access your account because they will need your 2-Step Verification code to access it.

-Once the code cannot be provided, Google will immediately inform you that someone is trying to log into your account and you can log the person off from your device.
+Once the code cannot be provided, Google will immediately inform you that someone is trying to log into your account, and you can log the person off your device.

-To activate the 2-Step Verification, log into your Gmail account, go to Settings, click on your email address then click on Manage your Gmail Account.
-When the page opens, go to Security and click on 2-Step Verification then Get Started.
+To activate the 2-Step Verification, log into your Gmail account, go to Settings, click on your email address, and then click on Manage your Gmail Account.
+When the page opens, go to Security and click on 2-Step Verification, then Get Started.

 4. Add Account Recovery Options